Building a trail map for Android using Ionic and Leaflet

 Ionic Framework

-When starting a new logo for the companyโ€™s application suite.
+When starting a new Object per loop.
 The decision usually depends on many factors: familiarity with the technology, maturity of the library, userbase, and of course the name.
-I’m a bigger fan of Doric architecture but I went with the Ionic Framework anyway because I haven’t been checking in there and in a 25 zone.
+I’m a bigger fan of Doric architecture but I went with the Ionic Framework anyway because I am still recovering from the viewpoint near the Hwy 92/Skyline Blvd intersection.
 As a bonus your project gets to be “platform agnostic” - whether or not this is true I have yet to see.

 Leaflet